anilgs/gamcapp/backend/database/README.md

    - All tables use `utf8mb4` for full Unicode support
    - Ensure MySQL server supports `utf8mb4`

+5. **Migration Issues**
+   - Migrations are idempotent and safe to run multiple times
+   - Check database permissions if migrations fail
+   - Verify all required environment variables are set

 ### Logs and Debugging

 - MySQL error logs: `/var/log/mysql/error.log`